Skip to Content

 • What the risks and possible benefits are for participants

-Talk to your doctor about the clinical trial before you decide to join
+Talk to your doctor about the clinical trial before you decide to join.

 NCT05468697

-When you talk with your doctor or clinical team member, please have the national trial reference number available.
+When you talk with your doctor or clinical trial team member, please have the trial identifier number or the EudraCT number available.

 This site is registered on wpml.org as a development site.
 Switch to a production site key to remove this banner.